MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ```

 Using the features and labels, we next train two basic ML models:
-a decision tree regressor and a polyomial regressor.
+a decision tree regressor and a polynomial regressor.
 ```python
 # Train a Decision Tree Regressor
 maxdep=3